 Keep your bulbs cool

 - Bulbs like to be planted in cool soil.
 If the weather isn’t cool enough (between 13 and 23 degrees Celsius), store your bulbs in your fridge’s crisper section, in an egg carton or paper bag.
-Don’t store your bulbs in plastic (they will sweat and rot) and don’t put your bulbs in the crisper with fruit.
-The gases released by the fruit will ruin your bulbs, and make sure no one mistakes them for onions or your next batch of spaghetti bolognaise could be lethal.
+Never store your bulbs in plastic, or they will sweat and rot.
+Also, don’t put your bulbs in the crisper with fruit, as the gases released by the fruit will ruin your bulbs.
+It's a good idea to label the container they're in clearly so you can be sure no one mistakes them for onions, or your next batch of spaghetti bolognese could be lethal.

 Flower Power tip: Regardless of the weather, tulips, hyacinth and daffodils need refrigeration, but for no longer than six weeks.
-This tip also applies to bulbs that you have dug out (after they’ve finished flowering and foliage has died off).
-Just make sure to dry the bulbs out first.
+This tip also applies to bulbs that you have dug out of the ground (after they've finished flowering and foliage has died off).
+Just make sure to dry the bulbs out first before you refrigerate them.

 Find a spot to plant your bulbs